Generating quantum entanglement from sunlight: Experimental setup

 Figure~\ref{fig:1} depicts the experimental setup, which consists of a sunlight-concentration module and an entangled-photon source.
 The sunlight concentration module is designed to optimally isolate sunlight in the desired spectral bandwidth and couple them into the MMF.
 To this end, we first pre-focus the sunlight using a rectangular (1~m $\times$ 1.4~m) Fresnel lens covered with commercial-grade color films that partially block the warm-colored spectral components.
 This beam then propagates through a short-pass filter and a dichroic mirror to further reduce the optical power outside of the ultraviolet spectral band.
 The focused and filtered sunlight is then coupled into a MMF with a core diameter of 50~$\mu$m and numerical aperture (NA) of 0.22 (MMF-50-0.22) using a custom glass conic concentrator.
-Additional details relevant to the sunlight concentration module are included in the Materials and Methods section of the Supplementary Material.
+Additional details relevant to the sunlight concentration module are included in the Supplemental Document.

 To efficiently couple the sunlight into the nonlinear medium responsible for inducing SPDC, we first collimate the sunlight transmitted through the MMF into a beam using a microscope objective with $20\times$ magnification and 0.4~NA.
 This beam, which will later serve as the pump of the SPDC processes, is spectrally filtered using a short-pass filter with a cutoff wavelength of 550 nm and a band-pass filter with a center wavelength of 405 nm and a bandwidth of 1.5 nm (BPF-405).
 Using a combination of a polarizing beam splitter (PBS) and a half-wave plate (HWP), we make the pump beam highly polarized with equal amplitudes in its horizontal and vertical components, which ensures the generation of high polarization entanglement~\cite{Kulkarni2016PRA}.
 To account for the overall phase delays that the orthogonal polarization components may later experience, we add a quarter-wave plate (QWP) that can be tilted to pre-compensate for the expected phase differences.
 The polarized sunlight pump beam is then focused into the nonlinear medium using a lens with a focal length of $f_1 = 200$~mm.
 The filtered sunlight reflected by the PBS is sent to a power meter to monitor the pump power in real time or to a spectrometer to measure its spectrum.
 Since sunlight is nearly unpolarized, and considering the depolarizing effect of propagation in MMFs, we expect the pump power to be equally split at the PBS so that the power meter readings reflect the actual pump power incident on the nonlinear medium.
 Similarly, we expect the PBS to have negligible influence on the spectral shape of light around 405 nm, so that the spectrum measured at the spectrometer reflects the spectrum of the actual pump beam that induces the SPDC process.
 We depict the spectrum of the filtered sunlight pump beam in the inset of Fig.~\ref{fig:1}.
 At the center of the nonlinear medium, the sunlight pump beam has a diameter of $\sim1$~mm with an estimated divergence half-angle of 11~mrad.